 Infineon

-End of 2018, Infineon has opened a design center for AI-related chips and automotive electronics in Dresden.
-The center is headed by Dr. Uwe Gäbler, member of the network Silicon Saxony and initiator of several working groups for IoT applications.
-It shall grow up to 250 employees and engineers.
+At the end of 2018, Infineon opened a design center for AI-related chips and automotive electronics in Dresden.
+Dr. Uwe Gäbler, a member of the Silicon Saxony network and initiator of several working groups for IoT applications, heads the center.
+The center will employ up to 250 people.

 Visit Infineon